jsnmrs/dotfiles/README.md

 - [Housekeeping](#housekeeping)
 - [Inspiration](#heavily-inspired-by)

-## New machine or fresh macOS install
+## Step zero

-Before you can do much on the command line (like using Git), Xcode Command Line Tools need to be installed and the license agreed to.
+**On a new machine or fresh macOS install:** before you can do much on the command line (like using Git), Xcode Command Line Tools need to be installed and the license agreed to.

 1. Open Applications > Utilites > Terminal
 2. Install Xcode Command Line Tools `xcode-select --install`